Frequently Asked Questions & Pricing

 Q: Do you sell mail order?

 A: We will be launching our online store in Spring 2017.
 If you’re local we still strongly encourage you to stop by, because part of our commitment to you is to provide “Exceptional Experiences” in our store.
 We want to talk to you about your needs, your budget, your experience level, and help you find just the right computer…you may find something you hadn’t initially thought about!
 It’s not always just about “specs and a dollar figure”.
 So we encourage a little personal interaction in your shopping process, and that’s where we really shine.
 Don’t be shy…stop by and see what we’re talking about!

 Q: Do you stock many parts?

 A: One thing that sets us apart from some of the smaller guys out there is our huge inventory of parts and equipment.
-We have 95% of all repair parts needed in stock and ready to go, so there's no waiting around like you get with some of these other places.
-Obviously we can't stock everything, so there are occasions when we run out, or need to order in parts, but we have a huge array of sources to get you the best prices and quickest availability on hard-to-find parts and other items.
+We have probably 80% of all repair parts needed in stock and ready to go, so there’s less waiting around like you get with some of these other places.
+Obviously we can’t stock everything, so there are occasions when we run out, or need to order in parts, but we have a huge array of sources to get you the best prices and quickest availability on hard-to-find parts and other items.

 Q: Do you sell service parts directly to customers?